-For this course there are no admission requirements
+For this course there are no admission requirements.

 Mode of instruction

-Written exam with auditory questions
+Online exam with auditory questions and using video material.

 Ted Gioia, The history of jazz.
 Oxford: Oxford University Press, 2011.